lacounty-isab/workshops/regex/readme.md

 ## Groups

-The last example of the last section demonstrated an application of applying an operator to group of characters rather than a single character.
+The last example of the last section demonstrated an application of applying an operator to a group of characters rather than a single character.
 This is an example of an *application group*.

 ### Application Groups